Barbarian: China

 The term "Barbarian" in traditional Chinese culture had several aspects.
-For one thing, Chinese has more than one historical "barbarian" exonym.
+For instance, Chinese has more than one historical "barbarian" exonym.
 Several historical Chinese characters for non-Chinese peoples were graphic pejoratives.
 The character for the Yao people, for instance, was changed from yao 猺 "jackal" to yao 瑤 "precious jade" in the modern period.
 The original Hua–Yi distinction between Hua ("Chinese") and Yi (commonly translated as "barbarian") was based on culture and power but not on race.